7 Traits That Make a Great Software Developer

 Finding a truly great software developer nowadays is like looking for a needle in a haystack—all but impossible.

-Sure, there are a lot of good programmers out there who will do their job just, and most of the time, you will be satisfied with their work.
+Sure, there are a lot of good programmers out there who will just do their job, and most of the time, you will be satisfied with their work.
 Plus, you’ll definitely have an easier time pinning them down than you would a great developer.

 So, why would you go after this rare species, waste your valuable time and resources, when you can opt for an average developer instead?
 What’s so special about “the greats”?